openharmony/communication_communication_cangjie_wrapper/README.md

-# DSoftBus
+# communication_cangjie_wrapper

 ## Introduction

+The communication_cangjie_wrapper is a Cangjie API encapsulated on OpenHarmony based on the capabilities of the Distributed Softbus Subsystem.
 The DSoftBus subsystem provides the following communication capabilities for OpenHarmony:

 - Remote procedure call (RPC): communications between processes on a device or across devices.